signalpoint/dg_curtain/README.md

 # dg_curtain

 The Curtain widget for DrupalGap 8.
+A must have widget for slide menus and revealing content.

-With a `curtain` widget, you can easily place a `+/-` button that toggles the visibility of some content.
-Similar to an expandable/collapsible widget, the `curtain` is a handy widget:
+With a `curtain` widget, you can easily place button that toggles the visibility of some content or reveals a slide menu.

 ```
 var html = dg.theme('curtain', {